- All Topics

 Oil bath systems are suitable for low shaft speeds.
 To avoid frequent oil changes due to high operating temperatures, an oil circulation system can be used.
 At high shaft speeds, oil must penetrate the interior of the bearing to remove excess heat.
 An oil injection system is an effective method to ensure that oil gets to where it is needed.
 The speed of oil being injected must be high enough to ensure that sufficient oil penetrates the air vortex created during bearing rotation.

-The frequency at which oil needs to be changed depends on the operating conditions and the oil quality.
-For oil bath systems, oil should be changed more often if its temperature exceeds 120 degrees Fahrenheit, or if the machine operates in an environment containing abrasives or contaminants.
+Oil change frequencies depend on the operating conditions and the oil quality.
+For oil bath systems, oil should be changed more often if its temperature exceeds 120°F, or if the machine operates in an environment that is heavily contaminated or prone to contamination.
 For circulating oil systems, oil change intervals are determined by checking oil quality to determine the presence of abrasive particles, oil oxidation and additive breakdown.

-Oil viscosity is just as important as oil quantity to ensure adequate lubrication.
-Required viscosity depends on operating temperature.
-Inadequate lubricant viscosity appears as a highly glazed or glossy surface.
-As damage progresses, the surface appears frosty and eventually spalls.
+Oil viscosity is just as important as oil volume to ensure adequate lubrication.
+Required viscosity depends on operating temperature, speed and load.
+Inadequate viscosity can appear as a highly glazed or glossy surface.
+As damage progresses, the surface appears frosty and eventually spalls (surface fatigue that may chip or flake out).
 This type of spalling is fine-grained compared to the more coarsely grained pattern produced by fatigue failure.

 In the frosty stage, the fine slivers of metal pulled from the raceway create a “nap” that can sometimes be felt.
-The frosted area will feel smooth in one direction but have a distinct roughness in the other.
+The frosted area will feel smooth in one direction but have a distinct roughness in the other (think of how a lint brush feels).
 As metal is “pulled” from the surface, pits appear and frosting advances to pulling.

 Smearing is a form of surface damage caused when two surfaces slide and the lubricant cannot prevent adhesion of the surfaces.
 Minute pieces of one surface are torn away and rewelded to either surface.